 Then, when you’re ready for video lessons, jump into Playtime Prodigies, where we focus on easy and instrument free practice.

-Instruments We Recommend For Toddlers
+Instruments + Books We Recommend For Toddlers

 Our Deskbells are durable and easy to play and allow toddlers to receive meaningful and memorable play with pitch during their critical period for auditory development.